akinncar/github-stars/packages/docs/docs/back-end-docker.md

 sudo docker-compose up
 ```

+**OBS: The server communication with github API have a rate limit with maximum 60 requests per hour beacuse the request are not authenticated.
+If your requests broke by rate limit, you can wait or add token to Github Api requests**

 ## That's It!

 After run this command, you are able to access your server on `http://localhost:3333`.